ADAC: Roadside assistance

-ADAC also provides Europe-wide breakdown assistance for HGVs.
-In Germany, ADAC uses special breakdown assistance vehicles for HGVs.
+ADAC has also provided Europe-wide breakdown assistance for heavy goods vehicles (HGV).
+In Germany, ADAC has used special breakdown assistance vehicles for HGVs.
 In other European countries, ADAC partners provide assistance.

 In 2021, road patrols and ADAC mobility partners were dispatched in 3.5 million cases.
 In keeping with the previous years, the breakdowns were usually due to problems with the battery.

-ADAC Stiftung "Gelber Engel"

-The ADAC Stiftung "Gelber Engel" ("ADAC 'Yellow Angel' Foundation") has supported victims of road accidents since 2007.
-It is also used to fund research considered by ADAC to improve road safety.
-In September 2013, the foundation was registered as a gGmbH (a non-profit company).